phantomics/april/README.md

 ## Automatic Installation

 April is supplied by the Quicklisp library manager, so the easiest way to install April is through Quicklisp.
-To install April using Quicklisp, enter:
+To do so:

 ```lisp
 (ql:quickload 'april)